goblegrayson/SLAM/README.md

   - Basic 3-DOF trim and 30 second time history with rudder doublet

 ## Plotting
-Plotting can be accomplished in the included plot_maneuvers.py using Pandas, and Matplotlib.
-This Python script currently runs all maneuvers types in SLAM via command line and plots exploratory plots for each manuever.
+Plotting can be accomplished in the included `plot_maneuvers.py` using Pandas, and Matplotlib.
+This Python script currently runs all maneuvers types in SLAM via command line and plots exploratory plots for each maneuver.

 ## Potential Future Work:
 - Additional maneuvers, such as thrust doublets or coordinated turns.